i General legal framework

 ii Interplay between the Cartel Act and other statutory provisions

-The interplay between the Cartel Act and other regulations is governed by Article 3 Cartel Act: according to Article 3 Paragraph 1 of the Cartel Act, statutory provisions that do not allow for competition in a certain market take precedence over the provisions of the Cartel Act.
-This is in particular the case for provisions that establish an official market or price system, as well as provisions that grant special rights to specific undertakings to enable them to fulfil public duties.
+The interplay between the Cartel Act and other regulations is governed by Article 3 of the Cartel Act: according to Article 3, Paragraph 1 of the Cartel Act, statutory provisions that do not allow for competition in a certain market take precedence over the provisions of the Cartel Act.
+This is particularly the case for provisions that establish an official market or price system, as well as provisions that grant special rights to specific undertakings to enable them to fulfil public duties.
 In practice, such statutory provisions usually do not establish a fully comprehensive market or price system.
 The extent of the applicability of the Cartel Act thus needs to be assessed on a case-by-case basis.

 Regarding intellectual property, the Cartel Act does not apply to effects on competition that result exclusively from the legislation governing intellectual property.
-However, import restrictions based on intellectual property rights are covered by the Cartel Act (Article 3 Paragraph 2 of the Cartel Act).
+However, import restrictions based on intellectual property rights are covered by the Cartel Act (in Article 3, Paragraph 2).

 iii Sector-specific regulations